Rakiraki District: Economic activities

+Agriculture and tourism are the mainstays of the Rakiraki economy.
+The Fiji Sugar Corporation operates the Penang Sugar Mill on the Penang River, one kilometre north-east of Vaileka.

+Sugar cane is grown in the valleys, while cattle are raised in the highlands.
+Root crops, including yaqona (kava) are also cultivated.

+Fiji Water is bottled 20 kilometres west of the main town of Rakiraki.

+The first on-grid solar system for Rakiraki Town was commissioned by the retail brand, Rups Big Bear, in February, 2025.
+The 20kW on-grid system is a first for the area, which can offset approximately 23 metric tons of CO2 annually, equivalent to planting 380 trees per year.

 Landmarks

 Prominent landmarks include Navatu Rock, in Vitawa village, believed to be one of Fiji's oldest human settlements.
 Pottery excavated at the base of the rock has been dated to around 1000BC.

-About 1.5 kilometers offshore lies the island of Nananu-i-Ra.
+About 1.5 kilometres offshore lies the island of Nananu-i-Ra.
 Fijian mythology holds that this island is the disembodied spirits' point of departure from this world to the afterlife.
 A village once crowned the peak of this island.

 The tomb of Ratu Udre Udre, a famous 19th century cannibal chief who reportedly consumed more than 800 of his victims, is close to the township of Vaileka.

 The renowned Nakauvadra Range which is associated with Fijian mythology is visible from anywhere in the Rakiraki district.
 It is also the main contributing factor to the dry conditions that prevail throughout much of the year in the Rakiraki region.